 There is four-dimensional [i.e. eternalist, in the terminology of the present entry] time-travel if the appropriate sorts of events occur at the appropriate sorts of times; events like people hopping into time-machines and disappearing, people reappearing with the right sorts of memories, and so on.
 But the presentist can have just the same patterns of events happening at just the same times.
 Or at least, it can be the case on the presentist model that the right sorts of events will happen, or did happen, or are happening, at the rights sorts of times.
 If it suffices for four-dimensionalist time-travel that Jennifer disappears in 2054 and appears in 1985 with the right sorts of memories, then why shouldn’t it suffice for presentist time-travel that Jennifer will disappear in 2054, and that she did appear in 1985 with the right sorts of memories?

-Sider (2005) responds that there is still a problem reconciling presentism with time travel conceived in Lewis's way: that conception of time travel requires that personal time is similar to external time—but presentists have trouble allowing this.
-Further contributions to the debate whether presentism—and other versions of the A-theory—are compatible with time travel include Monton (2003) and Daniels (2012) on the side of compatibility, and Miller (2005), Slater (2005), Miller (2008) and Hales (2010) on the side of incompatibility.
+Sider (2005) responds that there is still a problem reconciling presentism with time travel conceived in Lewis’s way: that conception of time travel requires that personal time is similar to external time—but presentists have trouble allowing this.
+Further contributions to the debate whether presentism—and other versions of the A-theory—are compatible with time travel include Monton (2003), Daniels (2012) and Hall (2014) on the side of compatibility, and Miller (2005), Slater (2005), Miller (2008) and Hales (2010) on the side of incompatibility.

 Leibniz’s Law says that if x = y (i.e. x and y are identical—one and the same entity) then x and y have exactly the same properties.
 There is a superficial conflict between this principle of logic and the fact that things change.
 If Bill is at one time thin and at another time not so—and yet it is the very same person both times—it looks as though the very same entity (Bill) both possesses and fails to possess the property of being thin.
 Three-dimensionalists and four-dimensionalists respond to this problem in different ways.
 According to the four-dimensionalist, what is thin is not Bill (who is a four-dimensional entity) but certain temporal parts of Bill; and what is not thin are other temporal parts of Bill.
 So there is no single entity that both possesses and fails to possess the property of being thin.
 Three-dimensionalists have several options.
 One is to deny that there are such properties as ‘thin’ (simpliciter): there are only temporally relativised properties such as ‘thin at time t’.
 In that case, while Bill at t1 and Bill at t2 are the very same entity—Bill is wholly present at each time—there is no single property that this one entity both possesses and fails to possess: Bill possesses the property ‘thin at t1’ and lacks the property ‘thin at t2’.